Robert (Bob) V. Finley

-From the beginning of ISI, Finley realized the need to have an overseas division to provide financial assistance for indigenous ministries, especially those led by men and women of God whom he had known as foreign students in America.
-In 1970, the Assisting Indigenous Developments or A.I.D. division of ISI became known as Christian Aid Mission, the premiere and foremost supporter of indigenous missions worldwide.
+From the beginning of ISI, Finley realized the need to provide financial assistance for indigenous ministries, especially those led by men and women of God whom he had known as foreign students in America.
+In 1970, he started Christian Aid Mission, the premiere and foremost supporter of indigenous missions worldwide.

 Since its inception, Christian Aid Mission has assisted thousands of indigenous ministries that have led millions of people to Christ throughout the world.